 I planted zinnias in two pots on our patio back in May a week after I went to the emergency room for that stupid migraine, and I was still not feeling great but wanted to feel normal again and get back into a routine.

-But my crappy migraine cycles began a week after the initial planting and I was pretty much out of it on and off for the next two months.
+But my crappy migraine cycles began a week after the initial planting, and I was out of it on and off for the next two months.
 I remember at one point or another looking outside at my poor zinnias and they were dead.
-Both pots that flanked the patio were both dying and me, the plant lover that I am, was just so sad.
+Both pots that flanked the patio were both dying and I, the plant lover that I am, was just so sad.

 I said to Mike one evening while I was on the patio trying to revive them, “they are sad like me”.

-Over summer, I was working hard at trying to come back to life through doctor appointments in the city, treatments, medication, diet changes, etc..
+Over the summer, I was working hard at trying to come back to life through doctor appointments in the city, treatments, medication, diet changes, etc…

-Then one morning, I was drinking my coffee and noticed my zinnias coming back to life and I began to cry.
+Then one morning, I was drinking my coffee and noticed my zinnias coming back to life and I cried.
 THEY WANTED TO LIVE!
-I was in manageable pain but I was also slowly starting to come back to life too and I was cheering them on as much as I could muster.
-WE CAN DO THIS, LITTLE FLOWER.
+I was in manageable pain but I was also slowly coming back to life too and I was cheering them on as much as I could muster.
+WE CAN DO THIS LITTLE FLOWER.
 WE CAN DO THIS.

 My sweet zinnias were cheering me on too.
-And so they began to come back to life several times this summer.
+And so they came back to life several times this summer.
 Over and over, five times they grew.
 I would deadhead them, water them, talk to them, and they would grow back, bless their little hearts.

-*Edited to add- should have named this Emotional Zinnias.
+*Edited to add- should have named these Emotional Zinnias.

 *Also, would have made an EXCELLENT rock band name.